 Even though they can take the form of a man, Aswangs are generally believed to be female.

-Legend tell us that there are ways to kill, or at least ward off, an Aswang.
+Legend tells us there are ways to kill, or at least ward off, an Aswang.
 Even today, families keep a stingray’s tail in the house to beat an Aswang should one attack.
 Interestingly, Aswangs are thought not to attack their neighbors or friends.

 Other Aswangs are bat-like creatures with enormous wings.
 They snatch up their victims with their claws and take them home to be dismembered.

 Grave robberies, missing children, and disappearing corpses have all fuelled the legend of the Aswang over the last few centuries.

 The Aswang is particularly interesting because stories and sightings of the creature have continued right into the 2020s.
 The Philippines is a nation of islands spread over vast distances, yet the descriptions of the Aswang remain remarkably similar.
 The legend has the benefit of multiple eyewitnesses to corroborate this creature’s existence.

 Some attempts at a mundane or rational explanation have focused in two areas; either the Aswang is a previously undiscovered species of animal, or it could be some kind of an undiagnosed disease.

 In 2015 police investigated a chain of alleged attacks by Aswangs.
 People in North Cotabato and Maguindanao were particularly affected.

 Reports told of a large dog and black cat attacking people and biting their faces, only to vanish into thin air after a short, frenzied attack.